Quikert/Manrith/README.md

 ---

 ## Detailed documentation
-- Documentation with minimal details of what Haskell does: [Haskell Manrith DOC](https://github.com/Quikert/Manrith/haskell/doc-hs.txt)
+- Documentation with minimal details of what Haskell does: [Haskell Manrith DOC](https://github.com/svqst/Manrith/haskell/doc-hs.txt)
-- Documentation with minimal details of what C does: [C Manrith DOC](https://github.com/Quikert/Manrith/c/doc-c.txt)
+- Documentation with minimal details of what C does: [C Manrith DOC](https://github.com/svqst/Manrith/c/doc-c.txt)
-- Documentation with minimal details of what Init does: [Init/Shell Manrith DOC](https://github.com/Quikert/Manrith/doc.txt)
+- Documentation with minimal details of what Init does: [Init/Shell Manrith DOC](https://github.com/svqst/Manrith/doc.txt)

 ---

-> Powered by @Quikert <3
+> Powered by @svqst <3
 >